PieterPenninckx/resource-management-in-rust/src/an-example-of-providing-a-resource-in-rust.md

 Type `&File` means an immutable reference to a value of type `File`.
 This implies that any borrower that borrows a value of type `File` as immutable has access to read bytes from the file.
-It also allows a special syntaxis: if `file` is a variable of type `File` or of type `&File` or of type `&mut File`, then you can write `file.read_byte(3)` to read the third byte from the file.
+It also allows a special syntax: if `file` is a variable of type `File` or of type `&File` or of type `&mut File`, then you can write `file.read_byte(3)` to read the third byte from the file.